dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

 and they conflict.
 The current mechanism, in which the register assignment of one of the `RefPosition`s is changed, can lead to problems because there's then no associated `RefTypeFixedReg` for that reference.
 This is Issue [\#10196](https://github.com/dotnet/runtime/issues/10196).

+A related issue is Issue [\#7966](https://github.com/dotnet/runtime/issues/7966), which captures an issue with propagating a fixed-register use to its definition, if the value is defined by a node with delay-free operands.

 ## Throughput Enhancements